 - Hold down the Fn key on the keyboard and press the function key that lets you display on an external monitor.
 It may have an icon such as □/□, or it may be labelled CRT/LCD.
 Allow a few seconds for the projector to sync up after pressing it.
 Check your notebook's manual or online help for details. - On most systems, the A lower key lets you toggle between the LCD screen and the projector, or display on both at the same time. - If you connect the notebook while the projector or computer are already turned on, the function Fn key that changes the computer's image signal to external output may not work.
 Turn the computer and the projector off and then back on again. - Depending on your computer's video card, you might need to use the Display utility in the Control Panel to make sure that both the LCD screen and external monitor port are enabled.
 See your computer's documentation or online help for details.

 If you're using Mac OS X:

 - Open System Preferences.

-- Click Displays.

-- Click Detect Displays.
+- 2. Click Display or Displays.

-- 4. Make sure the VGA Display or Color LCD dialog box is selected.
+- Select VGA Display or Color LCD.

-- Click the Arrangement or Arrange tab.
+- 4. Click Arrangement or Arrange.

-- Make sure the Mirror Displays checkbox is selected.
+- 5. Select Mirror Displays.

 The message Not Supported is displayed.